troy236/SonicSuperstars-Mods/README.md

 All the Mods use the BepInEx modding framework

+# Always On Music
+Stops the game turning off music/sound effects while in the background

+# Emerald Powers Boss
+Stops the game turning off/deselecting your Emerald Power when entering a Boss Arena/beating the boss.

+# Emerald Powers Music
+Blocks the Emerald Power music.
+This includes Super form

+# Emerald Powers Music No Long SE
+Blocks the Emerald Power music and any long start-up effects.
+This is particularly noticeable with Vision/Slow/Ivy

 # Debug View
 Enables the Debug View showing Player Position/Memory Usage/Scene Name and more

 # Speed Tracker
 Enables the Speed Tracker showing the Players speed

-# Emerald Powers
-Stops the game turning off/deselecting your Emerald Power when entering a Boss Arena/beating the boss.

 This also works in some other locations such as the DRILL sections in Golden Carnival Act 1.

 This does not prevent the game removing your Emerald Power when hit by a enemy

-# Always On Music
-Stops the game turning off music/sound effects while in the background

 # Installation
 1. Download the latest BepInEx Bleeding Edge Build Artifact - https://builds.bepinex.dev/projects/bepinex_be - Select the zip with the tag `BepInEx Unity (IL2CPP) for Windows (x64) games`